 Preferred Building: Trinidad North or Martinique are close to Old Port Royale

-Old Port Royale (also called Centertown): home to the Market Street Food Court, Calypso Trading Post and Straw Market shops, Lobby Concierge, Goombay Games arcade and is located next to the main pool that has a Spanish fort theme.
+Old Port Royale (also called Centertown): home to Sebastian’s Bistro, Cedertown Market and Banana Cabana.
+You can also visit the Calypso Trading Post and Straw Market shops, Lobby Concierge, Goombay Games arcade and is located next to the main pool that has a Spanish fort theme.

 Calypso Trading Post carries resort specific items, popular Disney souvenirs, sundries, health and beauty items, snacks and more.